asha-github-1996/full_stack_assessment_skeleton/docs/README.md

 ### solution

-> explain briefly your solution for this problem here

-- The frontend of this project is built using React and Redux Toolkit.
+The frontend of this project is built using React and Redux Toolkit.
 The structure and functionality are organized as follows:

 - Components: The components directory contains reusable UI components that are used across different parts of the application.(`EditUser`, `HomeCard`, `UserDropdown`)

 - Redux: The redux directory contains slices and API services created using Redux Toolkit.
 This includes:

   - Slices: State management logic for different parts of the application.(`homeSlice`, `userSlice`)
   - API Services: Integration with backend APIs using createApi from Redux Toolkit Query for data fetching and caching.

 - Pages: The pages directory contains the main views of the application.(`Home`)
 - Styling: Styles for the components are written in the `index.css` file
 - State Management: Redux Toolkit is used for state management, providing a centralized store and slices for different parts of the state.
 Redux Toolkit Query is used for data fetching, caching, and synchronization with the backend.
 - Session Management: The session cache is managed using Redux Toolkit Query's invalidateTags feature, ensuring that data is refetched and updated when necessary.

 - **State Management with Redux Toolkit**